A background wave graphic.

 Start anytime, get serious by August–October.

 While you can research private schools at any time, you’ll want to narrow your list by early fall.
-Use our Private School Finder to search for top schools based on your geographic, grade level, gender, and program criteria.
+Use our Private School Search to find top schools based on your geographic, grade level, gender, and program criteria.
 Then learn more about the schools that interest you by visiting their websites, following their social accounts, and talking with other parents.

 Even with thorough research, it's possible that the best school for your family still isn't on your radar.
 By joining our free service to connect with top-fitting schools, you'll hear from schools that believe their offerings are a good match based on your pre-defined preferences.
 It's a great way to learn more about your options without having to put in extra legwork.